Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.6">6.2.6. chemical\_formula\_hill</a>

 * **Description**: The chemical formula for a structure as a string on [Hill form](https://dx.doi.org/10.1021/ja02046a005) with element symbols followed by integer chemical proportion numbers.
-The proportion number is omitted if it is 1.
+The proportion number MUST be omitted if it is 1.
 * **Requirements/Conventions**:
-    * The overall scale factor of the chemical proportions are chosen such that the resulting values are integers that indicate the most chemically relevant unit of which the system is composed.
+    * The overall scale factor of the chemical proportions is chosen such that the resulting values are integers that indicate the most chemically relevant unit of which the system is composed.
       For example, if the structure is a repeating unit cell with four hydrogens and four oxygens that represents two hydroperoxide molecules,